-This course will appeal to those who interested in careers such as Chefs, New Product Development, Nutritionist, Dietitians, Sports Nutrition, Teaching, Marketing, Food Photography, Hotel/Restaurant Manager plus many more.
+This course will appeal to those who are interested in careers such as working in a professional kitchen, new product development, nutritionist, dietitians, sports nutrition, teaching, marketing, food photography, hotel/restaurant manager plus many more.

-Students will be expected to cook every week and will be given one week's notice to prepare and source ingredients.
+Students will be expected to cook every week and will be given 1 week's notice to prepare and source ingredients.
 Every week a new skill will be introduced and students will be encouraged to be creative and challenge themselves by adapting traditional recipes.
 Each student will have the opportunity to design and present their ideas and showcase their skills.
 During theory lessons students will enhance their knowledge by researching, investigating and discussing issues about food manufacturing, nutrition and the science of food.

 Students will use up to date resources and technological aids to explore all aspects of food in the UK and all over the world.
-The use of Instagram, Pinterest and online cook books will be encouraged as we feel they should be able to use technology to enhance creativity and their presentation skills.
+The use of Instagram, Pinterest, nutritional analysis software, costing of recipes and online cookbooks will be encouraged as we feel students should be able to use technology to enhance creativity and their presentation skills.